rhsgsa/hybrid-cloud-coolstore/f5/README.md

 1. Install vesctl CLI.
 See: https://gitlab.com/volterra.io/vesctl/blob/main/README.md.
     1. To run on RHEL, be sure to turn off SELinux, otherwise vesctl will crash/core dump on startup.
 Use 'sudo setenforce 0'.
     1. Go to this [F5 XC page](https://f5-asean.console.ves.volterra.io/web/workspaces/administration/personal-management/api_credentials) to create an API Certificate.
+    1. See below example on how to configure the '$HOME/.vesconfig' file.
 1. Set up [domain delegation in F5 XC](https://docs.cloud.f5.com/docs/how-to/app-networking/domain-delegation) for the domains you want to use.
     1. Note that some domains have already been set up for use, e.g.:
         1.  hcd1.ltsai.com